Ant0yne/vinted-backend-exercise/README.md

 # Backend Exercises - Vinted

-_An exercise to recreate the Vinted website as part of my training to become a web and mobile developer with the school "Le Reacteur"_
+_An exercise to recreate the Vinted website.
+It's part of my training to become a web and mobile developer with the school "Le Reacteur"_

 ## Routes

-All the

 ### Users

 **Login**

 `https://site--vinted-backend-exercise--spyfkvx5gdbh.code.run/user/login`

 This is the request to create an account.
 Here are the body parameters to send with the request :

 `username`
 String -> required

 `email`
 String -> required

 `password`
 String -> required

 `avatar`
 img file

 ### Offers